CloudBindle/bindle/PANCAN_CLUSTER_LAUNCH_README.md

 ### Build a PanCancer Workflow Running Environment

-SeqWare-Vagrant for PanCancer is intended to be used to create clusters of virtual machines running in one of several cloud environments used by the PanCancer project.
+Bindle for PanCancer is intended to be used to create clusters of virtual machines running in one of several cloud environments used by the PanCancer project.
 These clusters are used to process approximately 2,500 whole human genomes using standardized workflows: BWA and variant calling.
 This